Mangrove-Web-Development/devdocs/wpengine/email.md

 using the `-a` hard fail option.
 This offers more more confidence in the legitimacy of emails, however, the discarding of failed emails can make debugging configuration issues more difficult.
-I recommend using the `~a` Softfail option, as recommended other services, to avoid these debugging issues.[^1]
+I recommend using the `~a` Softfail option, as recommended by other services, to avoid these debugging issues.[^1]

 ### Example SPF Record
-WPEngine uses SendGrid and Mailgun to send emails, so, for WPE, `include ` SendGrid and Mailgun.[^2]
+WPEngine uses MailChannels to send emails, so, for WPE, `include ` MailChannels.[^2]

 - Record Type: `TXT`
 - Name: `@`
-- Value: `v=spf1 include:sendgrid.net include:mailgun.org ~all`
+- Value: `v=spf1 include:relay.mailchannels.net ~all`

 To include Outlook:
-- Value: `v=spf1 include:spf.protection.outlook.com include:sendgrid.net include:mailgun.org ~all`
+- Value: `v=spf1 include:spf.protection.outlook.com include:relay.mailchannels.net ~all`

 ### SPF Validator
 Validate your SPF records with the [SPF Record Checker](https://www.dmarcanalyzer.com/spf/checker/).